Last updated on February 11th, 2022

-Most luxury resorts in Bora Bora are located on the dreamy motus that face the main island.
-When you see an image of Bora Bora with both its lagoon and its signature peaks in the background, it was most likely taken on one of these motus.
+Most luxury resorts in Bora Bora are located on the dreamy motu that face the main island.
+When you see an image of Bora Bora with both its lagoon and its signature peaks in the background, it was most likely taken on one of these motu.

 I stayed in the Garden Villas, units beautifully decorated with Polynesian motifs and equipped with a personal plunge pool.
 The villa is spacious and the bed offered a calming sleep night after night.